disunity-hq/store/DI.md

 Configuring a DI container consists of telling it how to make instances of types and interfaces.

 If you'll ever want an instance of `Foo`, you have to, ahead of time, tell the container how to provide it.
-If you want an instance of some type which implements `IUseful`, then you have to previously told the container how to provide it.
+If you want an instance of some type which implements `IUseful`, then you have to previously have told the container how to provide it.

 The way you tell the container how to do this is by "binding" the desired types or interfaces to either: